 The solids were contained environments that allowed certain elements to remain locked together.
-Sometimes two solids would collide, which sometimes resulted in larger configurations and new types of combinations, and other times caused a solid to fracture and split its big pieces into small.
+Occasionally, two solids would collide, which sometimes resulted in larger configurations and new types of combinations.
+Other times a solid fractured its big pieces into small.

-On one nameless morning amidst the coastless sea, the dawn light pierced a wave like a prism and cast down a laserlight concentration of energy onto a single solid speck in such a way that it provoked a great reaction.
-The speck, thus infused, could not contain its new energy and it cleaved apart.
-But this reaction was of a different kind than those collisions that splintered solids apart.
-Rather than causing the large solid to split into smaller solids, this reaction caused the physical to separate from the aphysical.
-The matter parted from the antimatter and the result was one large solid with a complementary, corresponding otherness.
+On one nameless morning amidst the coastless sea, the dawn light pierced a wave like a prism and cast down a laserlight concentration of energy onto a single solid speck in such a way that provoked a great reaction.
+The speck, thus infused, could not contain its new energy and cleaved apart.
+But this reaction was different than those collisions that splintered solids apart.
+This reaction caused the physical to separate from the aphysical, and the result was one large solid with a complementary, corresponding otherness.
 Thus, the speck was infused with Life-state, and an equal-and-opposite God-state manifested alongside.
 In this instant, the duel phenomena of Life and God came about.

-What is Life, then?
+Life and God are a relationship of reciprocity between the opaque and the transparent, the formed and the formless, the one and the many.
 It is the occupancy of the physical space that is countered by the naked formless Presence known as God.
-Life is a relationship of reciprocity between the opaque and the transparent, the formed and the formless, the one and the many.
-It is the chemical reaction that begins with a speck and a spark and ends with a death.
+Life is the chemical reaction that begins with a speck and a spark and ends with a death.
 It is the conversion of light energy into a flameless fire that burns within a physical host.
 It is the energy that animates and burns within corporeal boundaries unless or until it passes on to another before the fuel of the former is depleted.
-By the time the reaction of that first prism’s child ran out, there were many other rays of Life and much more God.

 The trick of life then, is that it can convey its own spark onto other speck so as to prolong the reaction.
 The fuse of each living thing varies, but the underlying fact is no different for a fruit fly or a flamingo- pass the spark or end the line.
 Light is the source and Life is the greenhouse that contains it for a little while.